Softjax operators¤

 Arguments:

 x: Input Array of shape (..., n, ...).axis: The axis along which to compute the argmax.
-If None, the input Array is flattened before computing the argmax.
-Defaults to None.keepdims: If True, keeps the reduced dimension as a singleton {1}.softness: Softness of the function, should be larger than zero.
-Defaults to 1.mode: Controls the type of softening:hard: Returns the result of jnp.argmax with a one-hot encoding of the indices.entropic: Returns a softmax-based relaxation of the argmax.euclidean: Returns an L2-projection-based relaxation of the argmax.
+If None, the input Array is flattened before computing the argmax.keepdims: If True, keeps the reduced dimension as a singleton {1}.softness: Softness of the function, should be larger than zero.mode: Type of regularizer in the projection operators.hard: Returns the result of jnp.argmax with a one-hot encoding of the indices.smooth: C∞ smooth (based on logistic/softmax/entropic regularizer), computed in closed-form via a softmax operation.c0: C0 continuous (based on euclidean/L2 regularizer), computed via the algorithm in Projection onto the probability simplex: An efficient algorithm with a simple proof, and an application.c1: C1 differentiable (p=3/2 p-norm), computed in closed form via quadratic formula.c2: C2 twice differentiable (p=4/3 p-norm), computed in closed form via Cardano's method.

 Returns: